sarismik/inspire-home-score/README.md

-TODO read through this for final touches, then delete/customize it

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>